-So you’ve decided that precious metals are a superior investment to paper claims such as stocks, bonds, and fiat money.
-The next question is, which precious metal is best?
+Gold vs Silver?
+Which precious metal is best?
+After you’ve decided that precious metals are a superior investment to paper claims such as stocks, bonds, and fiat money.
+Figuring out if you should invest gold vs silver is tough.
 The answer will depend on your individual situation: your risk tolerance, investment goals, the amount of money you have to start, and how much (and how often) you plan on buying.
-This article will examine gold and silver in relation to these particulars.
+This article will examine gold vs silver in relation to these particulars.

 There are, of course, other precious metals in which you can invest, with platinum and palladium leading the charge.
 However, throughout history, it has been gold and silver that have been widely recognized as stores of wealth, and they are more certain to keep and increase their value than more exotic precious metals.
 With that in mind, let us first examine what it is that gives gold and silver their intrinsic value in the first place.